Lake Vrana (Cres)

 Lake Vrana (Vransko jezero), in the centre of Cres island, is a fresh water lake, 1.5 km wide and about 4.8 km long.
 The town of Cres has been supplied with drinking water from the lake since 1953, and the towns of Mali and Veli Lošinj received their supplies ten years later.
 It was thought at one time that the water in the lake was linked to some mainland source by underground streams, but it has since been established that in fact it originates from the atmosphere.

 Description

 The lake is one of cryptodepression characteristics.
 It was formed by very heavy tectonic movements along a longitudinal relaxation fault which now contains 220,000,000 m3 of fresh water.
 Comprising an area of 5.8 km2, the depression reaches a depth of around 60 m below the sea level, but its surface lies about 14 m above it, oscillating by about half a metre, meaning the maximum depth is 74 m.
-It is surrounded by mountains like the 483 m high Mont Elmo and Mount Perskra of 429 m.
+It is surrounded by mountains like the 483 m high Mount Elmo and Mount Perskra of 429 m.

 The village of Vrana, above the lake, is located 15 km south of the town of Cres.

 The lake contains pike, tench and carp.
 There are also eels, but their origin is still unclear.